-Knowing the first and last name is enough to get an outside writer into your account.
+A name is all you need to get an outside writer added to your account.

 Thanks for reading.
 Please rate the article below.